Vyral/jan-leasure/_posts/2023-04-20-don-t-settle-for-a-dorm-how-college-students-can-secure-wealth-with-a-home.md

 ---
 layout: post
-title: 'Don’t Settle for a Dorm: How College Students Can Secure Wealth with a Home'
+title: 'Don’t Settle for a Dorm: How College Students Can Secure Wealth With a Home'
 date: 2023-04-20 10:00:00
 tags:
   - Real Estate